Biden wants to give 11 million people a path to US citizenship. Here's the situation

-President Joe Biden is just over a week into his term and has signed nearly 40 executive orders, undoing many of the Trump administration's actions.
-So far, Biden's executive actions pertain to everything from rejoining the World Health Organization and the Paris Climate Accord to attempting to reverse the travel ban targeting Muslim-majority countries.
+President Joe Biden's term is still in its infancy, but he's unveiled hefty immigration reforms -- formally named the US Citizenship Act of 2021 --that would include providing an eight-year path to citizenship for over 11 million undocumented immigrants if it becomes law, as well as preserving and fortifying the DACA program.

-In addition to signing an executive order to preserve and fortify the DACA program, Biden has unveiled hefty immigration reforms that would include providing an eight-year path to citizenship for over 11 million undocumented immigrants, if it becomes law.
+The sweeping immigration proposal aims to reverse and revise many of former President Donald Trump's policies.

 We don't have a physical bill to thumb through yet, but it could be over 100 pages.
 In addition to the mass reversals of Trump's policies, the Biden administration wants to provide an eight-year path to citizenship for the almost 11 million unauthorized people living in the US.